Index to this page

 The removal of introns and splicing of exons is done by spliceosomes.
 These are a complexes of 5 snRNA molecules and some 145 different proteins.

-The introns in most pre-mRNAs begin with a GU and end with an AG.
-Presumably these short sequences assist in guiding the spliceosome.
+The introns in most pre-mRNAs begin with a GUAAGU and end with an AG.
+These short sequences guide the spliceosome to make precise cuts at those sites.

 Visual Evidence